About

 Protecting and improving Pennsylvania’s unemployment compensation system has been a top priority for Senator Tartaglione throughout her tenure.
 During the 2011-2012 session, legislative amendments proposed by the Senator extended unemployment compensation benefits for workers and provided a shared work option in lieu of terminating jobs.

-As the Democratic Chairwoman of the Senate Labor & Industry Committee, she has worked closely with the Department to modernize Pennsylvania’s aging unemployment compensation system and to help the Department provide jobless benefits to workers who have been displaced by the COVID-19 pandemic.
+Before being elected Whip, Senator Tartaglione served as the Democratic Chairwoman of the Senate Labor & Industry Committee, where she worked closely with the Pennsylvania Department of Labor and Industry to modernize Pennsylvania’s aging unemployment compensation system and to help the Department provide jobless benefits to workers who have been displaced by the COVID-19 pandemic.
 She has helped thousands of unemployed workers to resolve delays or discrepancies in their benefits.

-Continuing her focus on issues that are important to senior citizens, children, and working families, Senator Tartaglione has proudly supported legislation to:
+The Senator has spent her career focusing on issues that are important to senior citizens, women and children, working families, and the LGBTQIA+ community, including legislation that would:

 Senator Tartaglione has served as a member of Pennsylvania’s Public Television Network Commission, Intra-Governmental Council on Long Term Care, Task Force for the Protection of Older Pennsylvanians, Joint Select Committee to Investigate the Financial Integrity and Stability of the State Workmen’s Insurance Fund, Children’s Trust Fund Board, and the Pennsylvania Council on the Arts.

 As a member of both the Joint Select Committee on Election Issues and the Governor’s Task Force on Voting Modernization, the Senator has been at the forefront of efforts to reform Pennsylvania’s voting system.
-She has also been a member of the Firefighters and Emergency Services and the Port Legislative caucuses, the Delaware River Basin Commission, the Accessibility Advisory Board within the PA Department of Labor and Industry, the State Unemployment Compensation Advisory Council, and the Training America’s Teachers Commission.
+She has also been a member of the Firefighters and Emergency Services and the Port Legislative caucuses, the Delaware River Basin Commission, the Accessibility Advisory Board within the PA Department of Labor and Industry, the Workforce Compensation Advisory Council, the State Unemployment Compensation Advisory Council, and the Training America’s Teachers Commission.

 Community Service and Awards